Get support & advice

 Think through the implications

-If you do decide to seek information about your donor, think through how having this information might affect you.
+If you do decide to seek information about your donor or any genetic siblings, you may find it helpful to think about how having this information might affect you.
+Our leaflets can help you with this.

-What do you expect to receive from the HFEA? - Will you be disappointed, for example, if your donor has left very little information?
+What are you expecting to find out?
+Will you be disappointed, for example, if your donor has left very little information?

 There is also a small chance that the donor you thought was anonymous has chosen to now be identifiable.
 If so, would you consider getting in contact with your donor?